Workflow Specification Reference

 enable_ro_crate | boolean | false | Enable automatic RO-Crate provenance tracking |

-Examples with project and metadata
+Examples with project, metadata, and shared environment

 The project and metadata fields are useful for organizing and categorizing workflows.
 For more